haskell-serbia/tutorials/dependent_types.md

     Just    :: a -> Maybe a
     Nothing :: Maybe a
 ```
+And here is example of the pattern match:

 ```
 wasItStringOrInt :: IntOrString a -> String
 wasItStringOrInt x =
     case x of
-        -- Local assumptions - Local because it is limited to only one case branch -- and assumption because we assume this was the data constructor used
+        -- Local assumptions - Local because it is limited to only one case branch -- and assumption because we assume what type is the type of our type variable
-        IntConstructor a -> "Constructed with Int"
-        StringConstructor b -> "Constructed with String
+        IntConstructor a    -> "Constructed with Int"      -- a ~ Int StringConstructor b -> "Constructed with String    -- a ~ String

 -- ghci
 λ> let x = IntConstructor 42
 λ> wasItStringOrInt x
 "Constructed with Int"
 ```